wireload/wireload.net/source/news/2015-11-14-wifi_stability_improvements_and_more.markdown

 ## Experimental WiFi support

-By far the most popular feature request that we have received for Screenly has been the ability use USB WiFi dongles with the Raspberry Pi.
+By far the most popular feature request that we have received for Screenly has been the ability to use USB WiFi dongles with the Raspberry Pi.

 After extensive tests here at Screenly HQ, we are today excited to announce experimental support for WiFi.
 The WiFi support is limited to certain USB Wireless dongles.
-We still recommend a wired network connectivity for production installations, but we understand that there are certain situation where that simply isn't possible.
+We still recommend wired network connectivity for production, but we understand that there are certain situation where that simply isn't possible.

 If you're interested to enroll in the WiFi beta, [please let us know](https://wireload.zendesk.com/anonymous_requests/new?ticket[fields][468723]=screenly_pro&ticket[subject]=WiFi%20Beta%20Request).